Earlier this week, Zillow released a study

 That’s the conclusion from a Zillow analysis of income, mortgage and home value data in the fourth quarter of 2013, which puts to question the regular industry claim that housing is more affordable than ever because of the current price and interest rate levels coming out of the housing crash.

 “As affordability worsens, we’re already beginning to see more of the kinds of worrisome trends we saw en masse during the years leading up to the housing crash.

-Sales of vacation homes are surging again, the result of rising wealth in higher-income households and renewed confidence in the housing market.53% of home sales in January were either by all-cash buyers or "flippers".
-Seven out of ten investors paid cash.
+Sales of vacation homes are surging again, the result of rising wealth in higher-income households and renewed confidence in the housing market.

 The number of second homes acquired for part-time personal use jumped 30% last year to 717,000 homes, according to an annual survey by the National Association of Realtors.
 The gain was the largest since the association started tracking second-home sales in 2003.